architectophile/blog/papers/blockchain/en/security-and-privacy-evaluation-of-cryptocurrency-mobile-applications-using-threat-modeling.md

 ## I. Introduction

+Cryptocurrency is one of the Blockchain applications.
+And it has real world value.
+Therefore hackers' target.[8]

 Since Bitcoin emerged in 2009, the market cap is increasing continuously.

 The blockchain is interacted using mobile applications mostly.